Degrees

 • the combined average of all graded work taken at the University of Miami or elsewhere (whether or not the transfer work is accepted toward a degree at the University of Miami).

-• Students must meet the required GPAs by the completion of the final semester within his/her school or college to be eligible to graduate with the honor.
+• Students must meet the required GPAs by the completion of the final semester within his/her school or college to be eligible to graduate with a Latin honor.

 • The appropriate honor will automatically be placed on the student’s final transcript and diploma.